-Bringing together local authorities, operators, service providers and consultants to share best practice across the bus sector.
+This unique event will bring together local authorities, operators, consultancy and service providers to share best practice across the bus sector.

-The increasing devolution of bus operations, particularly the shift towards local control, will mean changes in route planning and frequency, aling with potential for new local partnerships with service operators.
+The increasing devolution of bus operations will mean changes in route planning and frequency, along with potential for new partnerships with service operators.

-Local authorities will also have greater control over funding for bus services, including concessionary travel and subsidies.
+Local authorities will have greater control over funding for bus services, including concessionary travel and subsidies.

 The Bus Centre or Excellence (BCoE) is ready to build skills and capacity as the bus sector gets ready for these key developments.
 Whether following the franchising or the enhanced partnership model for improving local bus services, all places in the country need the right skills and capability to deliver attractive bus services as part of an integrated, net zero transport system.